-The Plan Administrator is required to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Treasury Department of the Commonwealth of Puerto Rico.
+The Plan Administrator is required to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2017, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examinations for the years prior to 2013.
+The Plan Administrator believes it is no longer subject to income tax examinations for the years prior to 2014.

-5. RELATED PARTY AND PARTY-IN-INTEREST TRANSACTIONS
+6. RELATED PARTY AND PARTY-IN-INTEREST TRANSACTIONS